Flince-19/NLP_RADI-623-Natural-Language-Processing/readme.md

 # Medical Specialty Classification using BERT
-Repository for medical specialty classification from transcription using BERT as part of RADI 623: Natural Language Processing See the notebook in 'src\specialty_classification.ipynb' for the code.
+Repository for medical specialty classification from transcription using BERT as part of RADI 623: Natural Language Processing.
+Explore the notebook in 'src\specialty_classification.ipynb' for the code.
 The code was written in Pytorch.

 ## Note
 - The trained model is too large for github.
 You can download the checkpoint via [google drive](https://drive.google.com/drive/folders/1NM78-nTTuuaP57IL1Pequwz_cNzy-pI1?usp=sharing).